42BR Barristers - Lucas Nacif

 Business Law

 Lucas was also a visiting lecturer at King’s College London, where he taught company law for LLB students for an academic term in 2023.
-Lucas has a particular interest in director/fiduciary duties, unfair prejudice, partnership law, derivative claims and economic torts.
+As a result of his academic background, Lucas has developed a particular interest in director/fiduciary duties, unfair prejudice, partnership law, insolvency law and economic torts.

-Due to Lucas’ background as a specialist employment barrister, he also welcomes instructions in wrongful dismissal claims and discrimination in the provision of goods, services and education in the County Court and in the High Court.
+As a specialist employment barrister, Lucas also welcomes instructions in wrongful dismissal claims and discrimination in the provision of goods, services and education in the County Court and in the High Court.

 Highlights include: